 1. England is a country in the UK

 Probably you know this fact already but when I travel to different destinations, I have noticed many people in other countries often refer to England when they talk about the United Kingdom, but England is only one of the four nations in the United Kingdom.
-England is Cross of St. George on a white background.
+England is the Cross of St. George on a white background.
 In another post, I am going to share more about the UK and its other nations.

 2. Jumping a queue can be illegal

 Queuing is very important in British culture and it is rare to see someone jumping a queue.
-We all know queue jumping is rude, but it is actually illegal in one place in England: the London’s Transport ticket machines.
+We all know queue jumping is rude, but it is actually illegal in one place in England: London’s Transport ticket machines.
 If you jump the queue to buy your ticket you can be fined up to £1000.

 3. England fought the shortest war in history

 The Anglo-Zanzibar War is the shortest war in history.
 This war began at 9 am on the 27 of August in 1896 when the five ships of the Royal Navy attacked Zanzibar’s Royal Palace.
 The conflict lasted between 38 and 45 minutes until the white flag to surrender was raised.
 In this short war 500 people of Zanzibar died while only one British Marine was injured.

 4. England is home to one of the weirdest sports